 There are useful programs available for drawing up a marketing calendar, but you can also easily start with an Excel sheet.

 You can also draw up a schedule for planning your social media statements.
 As with the content marketing calendar, the planning can be seen as a roadmap for social media messages.
 You get a signal when a message needs to be placed, giving you a constant stream of messages.
 This ensures that something is actually placed.

-Planning the messages can be tricky, but if that has already happened, placing a tweet or LinkedIn update is a lot easier.
+Planning the messages can be tricky, but placing a tweet or LinkedIn update is a lot easier if that has already happened.
 Once you have published a blog, a crucial process follows.
 This process looks like this:

 - Immediately after placement: state the new message on social media.

 - Same day: two or three hours after placement, there is a notification on several social media, the message is spreading.

 - Next day: spread the message even further across multiple channels.